 Benefits to businesses

-To combat the challenge of weak or recycled passwords, 2FA provides many benefits.
+By addressing the challenge of weak or recycled passwords, 2FA provides many benefits.

 - Increased flexibility and productivity: In today’s remote and hybrid work environment, 2FA offers a way for employees to access documents, data, and company applications from any device without compromising the organization’s network-sensitive information.

 - Damaged consumer trust: When consumers’ private data is leaked, 65 percent of breach victims lose trust in the organization.
-Once trust is broken, the company’s loyal customers turn to competitors and it’s very difficult to win them back.
+Once trust is broken, the company’s loyal customers turn to competitors, and it’s very difficult to win them back.

 - Financial loss: A company’s total revenue is affected by high customer turnover rates.
 The study found that “organizations that lost less than two percent of customers after a breach experienced an average revenue loss of $2.67 million, while companies that lost more than five percent of their customers had an average revenue loss of $3.94 million.”
-Once the breach is publically disclosed, stock prices drop an average of five percent.
+Once the breach is publicly disclosed, stock prices drop an average of five percent.

 Mandatory cyber insurance requirements

-Summary: The landscape of work is changing.
+The landscape of work is changing.
 Traditional office-centric companies are evolving into geographically distributed organizations by embracing a hybrid work model.
 78 percent of security and IT leaders feel that remote workers are harder to secure.
 As the number and sophistication of security breaches continue to climb, two-factor authentication is the single easiest and most cost-effective way to ensure your customer and user accounts are secure in today’s digital consumer and work environment.